xigxog/kubefox/docs/getting_started/tutorials/graphql.md

 Environment is largely a convenience, relieving you from defining the same values repeatedly in the VEs (e.g., DB connection strings).

-VEs map to Environments using the spec: environment: value - in this case "dev".
+VEs map to Environments using the spec: environment: value - in this case `dev`.
-Each of these VEs - "dev" and "dev-john" - inherit the values from the dev Environment.
-The dev-john VE overrides the value of the "db" environment value to "john".
-We'll discuss the "subPath" value in a momment.
+Each of these VEs - `dev` and `dev-john` - inherit the values from the dev Environment.
+The dev-john VE overrides the value of the `db` environment value to `john`.
+We'll discuss the `subPath` value in a momment.

 As you can see, multiple VEs can be defined within an Environment.
 You'll see later how - when coupled with KubeFox's Dynamic Routing - VEs are one of KubeFox's superpowers.

-Let's load the environment resources (we have two of them - "dev" and "prod") into our cluster:
+Let's load the environment resources (we have two of them - `dev` and `prod`) into our cluster:

 ```{ .shell .copy }
 kubectl apply -f hack/environments/ --namespace kubefox-demo